kit-ps/pirates/README.md

 ### Related Work/Baseline

-We will compare Pirates against a naive group extension of Addra, where group communication is enabled via a series of unicasts.
-We call this baseline *Group-Addra*.
+We compare Pirates to related work (i.e., Addra) in Sec.
+8.3 (worker scalability) and and Sec.
+8.4. (dialing).
+In this evaluation, we investigate Pirates on it's own.
+This is sensible, as --- with a fixed number of workers -- the only latency-relevant difference between Pirates and Group-Addra is that the voice data forwarding is parallelized in Pirates through the addition of relays.

+Thus, we only test Pirates to see if the architecture can support low lantency communication and investigate the advantages of Pirates separately.

 ### Setup

-To test Pirates' and Group-Addra's MTE latency, we set up the one client, master, relay (for Pirates), and worker each.
+To test Pirates' MTE latency, we set up the one client, master, relay (for Pirates), and worker each.
 The client acts as both sender and reciever of a test message.
 Data and requests for additional clients will be pre-computed and used to simulate additional load on master/relay/worker in a repeatable and efficient fashion.
+In Sec.
+8.3., we determine that a good ratio between relays and workers is 1:20 (one relay for every 20 workers).
+We thus use the same ratio here (which determine how much data the single relay has to forward).
+An experiment run includes the following steps:

+1. Client encodes and encrypts the (dummy) voice snippet
+2. Client sends encrypted voice snippet (with mailbox ID and auth token) to relay
+3. Relay has #clients/#relays voice snippets.
+    Relay checks auth token for each.
+4. Relay forwards all voice data to worker (as well as additional dummy workers)
+5. Worker assembles whole database
+6. Worker has #clients*(group size - 1)/#workers requests answer.
+    Computes all replies.
+7. Worker sends reply to client (and other replies to dummy clients)
+8. Client decrypts and decodes the voice snippet

+For realistic values, we need to ensure that the real client/worker do not receiver their data first, but are rather at a random position within the dummies.

 ### Experiments